 Setting Up Your Beverage Wall

-With many projects under our belt, we have seen a variety of build-outs, from self-pour tech in a train car, at a venue track, mobile units, to our favorite and most popular, the self-pour beverage wall.
-Using insights from our 270+ and 7,000+ taps worldwide, we’ve crafted the following guide of Do’s and Don’ts when implementing beverage walls in your business to help you get set up the right way!
+With many projects under our belt, we have seen a variety of build-outs, from self-pour tech in a train car, at a venue track, and self-pour stations to our favorite and most popular, the self-pour beverage wall.
+Using insights from our 500+ and 12,000+ taps worldwide, we have crafted the following guide of Do’s and Don’ts when implementing self-pour beverage walls in your business to help you get set up the right way!

 Although starting with a great location in a neighborhood where your desired market is will ensure you get a good amount of foot traffic to your business, a proper self-pour setup will increase word of mouth and discoverability.
 You should keep these main categories in mind when it comes to planning your self-pour wall layout: